chingdaotze/heif-to-jpg/README.md

 # heif-to-jpg
-Simple script to convert *.heif to .jpg
+Simple app to convert *.heif to *.jpg while I'm bored and waiting for my flight.

+For Orly :)